Stock events for Mammoth Energy Services, Inc. (TUSK)

 TUSK’s Geographic footprint

-Mammoth Energy Services, Inc. primarily operates in the United States and Canada.
-Its oilfield service operations are concentrated in major unconventional resource plays across the United States, including the Utica Shale, Permian Basin, SCOOP/STACK, Marcellus Shale, Granite Wash, and Eagle Ford Shale.
-In Canada, the company has a presence in the oil sands in Alberta.
-The infrastructure services division extends its reach across the northeastern, southwestern, midwestern, and western portions of the United States.
+Mammoth Energy Services operates in the United States, Canada, and internationally.
+Its oilfield service operations are concentrated in major unconventional resource plays across the United States and the oil sands in Alberta, Canada.
+Infrastructure services are primarily provided in the northeastern, southwestern, midwestern, and western regions of the United States.

 TUSK Corporate Image Assessment